How to Fix Rounded Corners Not Working on Windows 11

 3. Update Graphics Drivers

-Rounded corners rely heavily on proper GPU support.
-Outdated drivers often cause UI rendering issues.
+Rounded corners rely heavily on proper GPU support, and outdated graphics drivers can often cause UI rendering problems, including missing or incorrectly displayed visual effects.

 1. Right-click the Start button and select Device Manager